 You’ve heard by now, no doubt, in these crucial and fateful times, that our zoo’s baby hippopotamus has been hit on by another zoo’s baby hippopotamus.

 I don’t even know where to start with this.
 Yes I do.
-I’ll begin by putting my foot down.
+I will begin by putting my foot down.
 Our Fiona is too young to date.
 No boys until she’s five.

 Fiona’s reply, appropriately, condemns Timothy to the friend zone.
-It’s a sensible response, quelling yet polite, but I consider this whole business a near miss.
+It is a sensible response, quelling yet polite, but I consider this whole business a near miss.
 How much longer before she begins to develop daddy issues?

 It bears mentioning that the same week we were all going awwwww over the whole Timothy-Fiona courtship, the other side of the social media sword has been darkly glinting.
 Just a few days ago, the Internet found a reason to be hysterical over a primate in a zoo again.
 This should sound familiar, Tri-Staters.